Nurses' notification of and application for permission to establish relations with companies

 4. Non-compliance with the rules

-Non-compliance with the notification duty or the obligation to apply for permission may lead to a fine, see section 272 of the Danish Health Act and section 19 of the Danish executive order no. 1154 of 22 October 2014 on healthcare professionals’ relationships with pharmaceutical and medical device companies and stores specialised in the sale of medical devices, which came into force on 1 November 2014.
+Non-compliance with the notification duty or the obligation to apply for permission may lead to a fine, see section 272 of the Danish Health Act and section 21 of the Danish executive order no. 693 of 3 July 2019 on healthcare professionals’ relationships with pharmaceutical and medical device companies and stores specialised in the sale of medical devices.

 It is not regular practice for the Danish Medicines Agency to report matters to the police in case a healthcare professional repeatedly fails to notify us or apply for permission to establish a relationship with a company.
 After more than a year with the Danish Health Act’s rules on relationships, we have changed our practice with effect from 1 February 2016.